208cai5099/Nutrient-Tracker/README.md

 References:
 I was able to build this program by learning tkinter from a course on Udemy.

 Yu, Angela.
 (Dec 2021).
 "100 Days of Code: The Complete Python Pro Bootcamp for 2022".
 Available at https://www.udemy.com/course/100-days-of-code/

-I also used a StackOverflow post to help process an image for the logo. bastelflp.
+I also used a StackOverflow post to help process an image for the logo.

+bastelflp.
 (Nov 17, 2017).
 "Tkinter error: Couldn't recognize data in image file".
 Available at https://stackoverflow.com/questions/47357090/tkinter-error-couldnt-recognize-data-in-image-file

-The logo image is a modified version of an image from Pixabay.
+The logo image is a cropped and slightly modified version of an image from Pixabay.

 Lisionka.
 (2022).
 Food vector image (not actual title of image).
 Available at https://pixabay.com/vectors/icon-flat-vector-pizza-1447860/